Gold Hits Record High As Equities Weaken - UrduPoint

 Central banks around the globe have sent interest rates soaring, helping to bring down surging inflation.

-Bloomberg reported that traders saw a 60 percent chance of a US rate cut, while they have fully priced in one in May.
+Bloomberg reported that traders expect a 60 percent chance of a US rate cut, while they have fully priced in one in May.

-"Markets are piling in on the rate cut bets," said Kyle Rodda at Capital.
+"Markets are piling in on the rate cut bets," said Kyle Rodda at Capital.com.

 He added that recession risks added to gold's appeal.